-- Small twist on Simple Nested Loops. - Allocate B buffer-pool pages - Use one page as an input buffer for scanning the inner relation, S, one page as the output buffer, and use all remaining B-2 pages to hold a "block" of outer R. - For each matching tuple r in R-block, s in S-page, add <r, s> to result.
+- Small twist on Simple Nested Loops - Use one page as an input buffer for scanning the inner S, one page as the output buffer, and use all remaining pages to hold a "block" of outer R. - For each matching tuple r in R-block, s in S-page, add <r, s> to result.
 Then read next R-block, scan S, etc.